max124125/RXL-3D-printer-Project/README.md

 Design Goals:
  - Build Volume of 350mm x 350mm x 410mm, with room to move hotend over nozzle cleaner + purge shoot (similar to Bambu labs) and potentially other future features (tool changer area?).
- - Input shaper results of around 50K or above for both axes.
- - Travel speeds of over 700mm/s and general printing accels (at least) double that of the X1C(20k travel, 10k outer wall, etc.)
+ - Print times that are at least 1/3 faster than the X1C (at the same settings [walls, infill, etc.]) whithout sacrificing print quality (X1C benchy 38m3s, RXL 1/3 faster goal: 25m22s)
  - ABSOLUTE RELIABILITY (perfect first layers, minimal print artificats, rare failed prints, etc. (at least on par or better than the X1C).
+ - Safe (Thermal runaway and all Software safety features enabled, Thermal fuses, Smoke detector, signifigantly overpowered SSR and 24v Power supply, components with heat sinks where needed, Carbon filter in enclosure, etc.)
+ - Quiet enough to be in the same room(Quiet motion components, enclosed, vibration dampening feet, etc.)
+ -
 Future features:
  - Built-in side panel AMS
- - Tool changer

 Inspirations for this project: